Non-fixation for Biased Activated Random Walks: Introduction

 \begin{theorem} The particle-wise construction is almost surely well-defined. \end{theorem}

-Although the statements and proofs are given in $\Z^d$, this last result naturally fits into the setting of transitive unimodular graphs, and Proposition~\ref{pro:condition} can also be extended with an additional amenability assumption.
+Statements and proofs are given in $\Z^d$ for simplicity.
+The proof of Theorem~\ref{thm:well_defined_intro} works in the setting of transitive unimodular graphs, and the proof of Proposition~\ref{pro:condition} works on the same setting with the further assumption of amenability.
+See Section~\ref{sec:extensions} for details.

-The next section exposes the formal definition of the model, in its site-wise version.
-Assuming the above non-fixation condition, this paves the way to proving Theorem~\ref{thm:main} in Section~\ref{sec:proof_activity}.
-In the aim of proving this condition, we then expose the formal definition of the particle-wise construction in Section~\ref{sec:particlewise} and state its well-definedness, whose proof is deferred to Section~\ref{sec:proof_existence}.
-We are then in position (Section~\ref{sec:nonfixation}) to prove the condition, i.e., Proposition~\ref{pro:condition}.
-Finally, Section~\ref{sec:extensions} discusses the extensions of the results to more general graphs.
+The next section exposes the site-wise representation and the local site-wise construction.
+Assuming the non-fixation criterion, i.e.~Proposition~\ref{pro:condition}, this paves the way to proving Theorem~\ref{thm:main} in Section~\ref{sec:proof_activity}.
+In the aim of proving this criterion in Section~\ref{sec:nonfixation}, we first expose the formal definition of the particle-wise construction in Section~\ref{sec:particlewise} and state its well-definedness, whose proof is deferred to Section~\ref{sec:proof_existence}.
+Finally, Section~\ref{sec:globalsitewise} presents the global site-wise construction and Section~\ref{sec:extensions} discusses the extensions of the results to more general graphs.